 Should you add yourself to the workers’ compensation policy or not?
 Ultimately, the decision is yours, but you will want to weigh the pros and cons.

-Most business owners choose to exempt themselves when possible, because it can help them to save money.
+, because it can help them to save money.
 You have health insurance that should be capable of covering any injuries that you might get.

 However, most health insurance policies will have their limits.
 If you are in a field where there is a real risk of injury, even when you try to mitigate the risks, it may be worth it to add yourself to the coverage.